sudheermuthyala/AKS/03-Kubernetes-Fundamentals-kubectl-imperative approach/README.md

     </p>

 - We cannot have multiple containers of same kind in a single POD.
-- Example: Two NGINX containers in single POD serving same purpose is not recommended
+- Example: Two NGINX containers in single POD serving same purpose is not recommended.